Cost of living in Canada

 I mention our experiences because I’d definitely recommend you don’t consider cost of living in isolation, obviously you have to be realistic about the practicalities of money but don’t let it overshadow all the other factors of what the Canadian dream is for you!

-So that’s my overview of the cost of living in Canada.
+That’s my overview of the cost of living in Canada.
 I really hope you’ve found the article useful.

 I’d love to know any feedback you have or anything – please leave me a comment below!

-3 thoughts on “Cost of living in Canada”
+4 thoughts on “Cost of living in Canada”

 1. Thank you for this very informative article.
 I will be sharing it on my new Facebook group: Economic Equality for Disabled People.
 When you can see and calculate average cost of living to how little Canadian provinces & territories give to people on government disability income support, it shows how cruelly low the amount is.